abluenautilus/SeasideModularVCV/README_RAGA.md

 You can change the root tuning of the sitar by adjusting the Main Sa tuning knob or sending in 1V/OCT signal into the input.
 This will retune all of the strings on the instrument to match the new root note.

-You can independently re-tunet the second and third strings in a simiar manner.
+You can independently re-tune the second and third strings in a similar manner.

 ***CPU usage***